Chapter 17 : Daddy Who?

 She looked at him for a long moment.
 “I will,” Draco couldn’t help but smirk in triumph.
 “But not without certain concessions.”

 “Concessions?” immediately his shoulders began to sag.
-Of course
+Of course, she had concessions.

 “You will not put Hannah out of a job.”